mattearly/dmpower/README.md

 ### Legal

 This project and I are not affiliated with Wizards of the Coast or Hasbro.
-This project was something I personally made to assist with my DMing.
-Due to the nature of the game data being used for this software, dmpower is not to be used for any form of profit or sale.
+This project was something I personally made to assist with my own personal dming needs.
+Due to the nature of the game data being used for this software, dmpower is not to be used for any form of profit or sale and no support is provided.

 ### Development